Veggie Sausage Rolls

 sprinkle sesame seeds / poppy seeds

 I’ve had to scour the internet to find these beauties – unfortunately I’ve no distant relative with a famous veggie sausie roll tradition to share with you.
-But perhaps I’ll be starting my own with this recipe!
+But perhaps we’ll be starting our own with this recipe!
 (It was found between nauseating advertising and clickbait over here).
 These aren’t trying to be sneaky I-can’t-believe-they’re-not-meat sausage rolls.
-They are certainly delicious, but the veggies are a dead give away so if you’re looking for something more covert try blitzing the veggies – that way they’ll be a little easier to slice into shape, and may also tempt any dedicated meat lovers.
+They are certainly delicious, but the veggies are obvious so if you need something more covert try blitzing them to tempt any dedicated meat lovers.
 But really, a dollop of real tomato sauce on top and everyone will be back for more.

 Should make about 30 small rolls.